 Disclosure: Please note this post may contain affiliate links.
 This means – at no additional cost to you – we earn a commission if you make a purchase using our links.
 We only link to products and companies we use and recommend.
 The income goes toward supporting the free content on this site and community.

 It seemed appropriate that we spent the week RV factory tours in Elkhart County, Indiana – RV Capital of the World while celebrating our full-time RVing 3 year anniversary.
 Over 80% of all RVs in USA are manufactured in Elkhart County and surrounding areas, and the sole purpose of our trip was complete RV immersion.

 We could learn as much as we could in a short, focused timeframe.
-Over 9 days, we drove over 1,000 miles, visited 4 states, did over a dozen RV factory tours, spent 20+ hours picking the brains of RV industry experts and racked up over 25 driving hours in our rental car.
+Over 9 days, we drove over 1,000 miles, visited 4 states, did over a dozen RV factory tours.
+Spending 20+ hours picking the brains of RV industry experts, and racked up over 25 driving hours in our rental car.
 Yep, that definitely made it worth the few extra bucks we spent upgrading to a Mustang to enjoy those wide open, country roads!

 We put together this high-level video summary of the key lessons and insights from our trip, and in this accompanying article we dive into a lot more detail, so settle in for a good, long read.
 You’re going to learn a lot!

-We based ourselves in a cute little Airbnb Cottage in centrally located Goshen, IN as we toured RV factory after RV factory – expanding our knowledge and experience, learning while we watched 5th wheels, travel trailers and all types of motorhomes (A, B and C) being built from the ground up AND asking oh, a million or so questions!
+We based ourselves in a cute little Airbnb Cottage in centrally located Goshen, Indiana.
+Touring RV factory after RV factory.
+Expanding our knowledge and experience.
+Learning while we watched 5th wheels, travel trailers and all types of motorhomes (A, B and C) being built from the ground up AND asking oh, a million or so questions!